BeipDev/BeipMU/Documentation/Emoji.md

-#EMOJI
+# EMOJI

-As BeipMu can display Emoji, there are a set of options for display and parsing.
+As BeipMU can display Emoji, there are a set of options for display and parsing.
 You can also edit the behaviour of Emoji matching and display.

-##Enable
+## Enable
 Under Options is the Emoji dialogue.

 Ticking the Enable checkbox will turn Emoji on.

-###Default behaviour
+### Default behaviour
 The default behaviour is to replace common emoticons with their graphical counterparts.
 E.g.:-

     :) becomes 🙂